plone/documentation/adapt-and-extend/theming/resources.rst

 .. admonition:: Description

-    Resources are JavaScript, CSS or Less resources and their dependencies.
-    They add frontend logic and design to Plone.
-    There are many different areas where resources are used - like widgets, design styles, behavior logic and single page apps.
-    Plone 5 introduces a completly changed resource registry and incorporates standard techniques to optimize the development process with JavaScript and CSS - namely RequireJS and Less.

-    This chapter should give you a good understanding of all the resource related techniques.
+    For JavaScript and CSS development, Plone 5 makes extensive use of tools like Bower, Grunt, RequireJS and Less for an optimized development process.
+The JavaScript and CSS resources are managed in the Resource Registry.
+The Resource Registry was completly rewritten in Plone 5 to support the new dependency based RequireJS approach.
+It also allows us to build Less and RequireJS bundles Through-The-Web for a low entry barrier.
+This chapter should give you a good understanding of the new Resource Registry.

 .. contents:: :local: